adumont/hb6502/README.md

 This project is about building a single board 65c02 computer.

-It's built around a WDC 65C02s CPU driven by a 1.8432MHz oscillator clock, with 32KB of SRAM (only 16K used), 32K of ROM, a 65c22 VIA interface, a 6551 ACIA serial interface, and an 20x4 LCD screen.
+It's powered by a WDC 65C02s CPU driven by a 1.8432MHz oscillator clock, with 32KB of SRAM (only 16K used), 32K of ROM, a 65c22 VIA interface, a 6551 ACIA serial interface, and an 20x4 LCD screen.

 The ROM is programmed using my self-made [EEPROM programmer](programmer/README.md).